FACING ISSUE WITH YOUR PRINTER ?

 How to Fix Print Screen Not Capturing Screenshots

-If the print screen not capturing screenshot then try these solutions:
+If the print screen is not capturing a screenshot, then try these solutions:

 1. Restart Your Computer